jemison-nlp-AnJeSt/github-NLP-project/README.md

 >
 >
 ##### Plan
-> We plan to use the Codeup's webscraper acquire function and obtain our own Github tokens to webscrape the top-forked Linux repos.
+> We plan to use the Codeup's webscraper acquire function and obtain our own Github tokens to webscrape the top-forked Linux repos.<br><br>
 > We have decided to subdivide our search into three common Linux flavors: Ubuntu, Arch and Debian.
-We did this to also see if we could find any commonalities/difference between these flavors and the programming lanuguages used.<br>
+We did this to also see if we could find any commonalities/difference between these flavors and the programming lanuguages used.<br><br>
 > Since we have 3300 scraped repositories, we will be normalizing these by:<br>
 - 1) dropping nulls (as these are repositories that have no listed languages)
 - 2) using NLTK tools to drop odd symbols, https-related content, tokenize the data to parse the words/grams more, and once our stopwords are found we will be stemming our entire corpus.